mantishub/mantishub-docs/api.rst

 Overview
 --------

-MantisHub offers a SOAP webservice API.
-The end point for a MantisHub account instances is (replace 'instance' :
+MantisHub offers a SOAP webservice API that allows remotely accessing MantisHub from your language of choice.

 WSDL and Endpoint
 -----------------